Jefferson Symphony Orchestra

 Music Director & Principal Conductor (1962-1994)

-In 1972, the name Jefferson Symphony Orchestra was adopted to reflect the organization's county-wide community outreach and involvement by musicians, audiences, and Board focus.
+The name Jefferson Symphony Orchestra was adopted to reflect the organization's county-wide community outreach and involvement by musicians, audiences, and Board focus.
 Also in 1972, the orchestra began performing in the Green Center on the Colorado School of Mines campus in Golden as well as providing free Summer Concerts in the parks of Jefferson County.
 The collaboration with the School of Mines is just one of the decades-long relationships in the community that the JSO relies on for support.

 Dr. William Morse